JC Chasez: Career

+1995–2002: NSYNC

-Chasez and Justin Timberlake were the two lead singers of what would become the boy band NSYNC.
-The group was formed in 1995 by Chris Kirkpatrick and began recording and performing the following year in Europe.
-In 1998, the band released its debut album *NSYNC which sold 11 million copies, earning them popularity in the United States.
+Chasez and Timberlake served as the two lead singers of the boy band NSYNC.
+The group was formed in 1995 by Chris Kirkpatrick, and they began recording and performing the following year in Europe.
+In 1998, the band released its debut album *NSYNC which sold 11 million copies, earning them popularity in the United States with four number one singles including Tearin' Up My Heart and (God Must Have Spent) A Little More Time on You.
 After the band had a series of legal struggles with manager Lou Pearlman, they signed with Jive Records.
-They released their second studio album No Strings Attached in 2000, which became the fastest-selling album of all time, selling 2.4 million copies in the first week.
+They released their third studio album No Strings Attached in 2000, which became the fastest-selling album of all time, selling 2.4 million copies in the first week.
 They held this record until 2015 when Adele surpassed the single-week sales record with her third album 25.
-Singles from the No Strings Attached album included "Bye Bye Bye", "This I Promise You", and the No. 1 hit "It's Gonna Be Me".
-The band produced their third studio album, Celebrity in 2001, which sold 1.8 million copies in the first week.
+Singles from the No Strings Attached album include "Bye Bye Bye", "This I Promise You", and the number one hit "It's Gonna Be Me".
+The band produced their fourth studio album, Celebrity in 2001, which sold 1.8 million copies in the first week.
+NSYNC performed at the Academy Awards in 2000, the 2002 Winter Olympics, and the Super Bowl XXXV halftime show.
+The group sold more than 70 million records globally, making them the fifth-best selling boy band in history.